Geelong Football Club: Match records

+Team of the Century

 Reserves team

+The Geelong reserves (also known as the Bendigo Bank Cats for sponsorship reasons) are the reserves side of the club, playing in the Victorian Football League.

+History

-The Geelong reserves team began competing in the VFL Reserves competition with the league's other reserves teams from 1919.
-From 1919 to 1991 the VFL/AFL operated a reserves competition, and from 1992 to 1999 a de facto AFL reserves competition was run by the Victorian State Football League.
-The Geelong Football Club fielded a reserves team in both of these competitions, allowing players who were not selected for the senior team to play for Geelong in the lower grade.
-During that time, the Geelong reserves team won thirteen premierships (1923, 1924, 1930, 1937, 1938, 1948, 1960, 1963, 1964, 1975, 1980, 1981, 1982), the most of any club.
+Geelong's reserves side began competing in the Victorian Junior Football League, later known as the VFL/AFL reserves, in 1922.
+The team won thirteen premierships during that time (1923, 1924, 1930, 1937, 1938, 1948, 1960, 1963, 1964, 1975, 1980, 1981 and 1982), the most of any club.

-Since the demise of the AFL reserves competition, the Geelong reserves team has competed in the new Victorian Football League, having won three premierships in that time.
+Since the demise of the AFL reserves competition, the Geelong reserves have competed in the Victorian Football League.
 Unlike all other Victorian AFL clubs, Geelong has never operated in a reserves affiliation with an existing VFL club, having instead operated its stand-alone reserves team continuously.
 The team is composed of both reserves players from the club's primary and rookie AFL lists, and a separately maintained list of players eligible only for VFL matches.
 Home games are played at GMHBA Stadium, with some played as curtain-raisers to senior AFL matches.

+The side is also known as the Bendigo Bank Cats, referring to the club's commercial partnership with Bendigo Bank.